astronomer/docs/astro/install-aws.md

 - Your preferred Astro Cluster name.
 - The AWS region that you want to host your Cluster in.
 - Your preferred node instance type.
-- Your preferred max node count.
+- Your preferred maximum node count.

-If not specified, we will create a Cluster with two `m5.xlarge` nodes in `us-east-1` by default.
+If not specified, Astronomer will create a Cluster with two `m5.xlarge` nodes in `us-east-1` and a maximum node count of 20 by default.
 For information on all supported regions and configurations, see [AWS Resource Reference](resource-reference-aws.md).

 From here, our team will provision an Astro Cluster according to the specifications you provided.